dcernjevi21/Faculty-web-application-project/README.md

 This is a project I've developed during my college studies for the course "Web Application Development", which was a direct continuation of the "Basics of Web Technologies" course.

+The project consists of a RESTful service and a web application that interact with a SQLite database and fetch movie data from The Movie Database (TMDB) API.

 ## Project overview

 The application consists of: